jonnypage/freedom-fighters-boss-shield/README.md

 1. On the primary Pi:
    - Verify the WLED_IP in `primary.js` matches your WLED controller's IP address (default: 192.168.8.212)
-   - The system will automatically detect the Logitech K400 Plus keyboard
+   - The system will automatically detect the USB keyboard
    - Configure systemd to auto-start the service on boot
    - Web interface will be available at http://[PRIMARY_PI_IP]:3000

 2. On the secondary Pi:
    - Verify the PRIMARY_PI_ADDRESS in `secondary.js` points to your primary Pi (default: ws://192.168.8.142:8080)
-   - The system will automatically detect the Logitech K400 Plus keyboard
+   - The system will automatically detect the USB keyboard
    - Configure systemd to auto-start the service on boot

 ### Network Setup